Coastal Pro MACV

 And here’s some good news.
 Following publication and adoption of the MCA 'Hovercraft Code of Practice CoP-23) small hovercraft are able to operate in limited commercial roles without a requirement for coding (see the Code for details of operating areas and crewing requirements) This saves a considerable cost and of course, whilst there is a specification which must be met, the MACV designation will be applied to BHC which are built and certified to HCoP commercial standards.

 As of June 2014, and following two years of discussions with the MCA, we can now provide bespoke Marine Air Cushion Vehicles (MACV’s) for hire without a requirement for the craft to be commercially coded.
-Find out more about hiring a hovercraft.

 Further Info & Tech Specs